wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 serializable schedules like this one will be rejected if the actual directions of conflicts differ from the order that transactions begin validation.

-Some data-driven approaches do not serialize transactions on a globally agreed event.
-The commit timestamp is computed based on the read and write sets.
-Essentially, transactions are allowed to adjust its commit timestamp dynamically.
+Some data-driven OCC schemes do not serialize transactions on a globally agreed event.
+The commit timestamp is instead computed based on the read and write sets.
+Essentially, transactions are allowed to adjust its commit timestamp dynamically by inferring the best location to place itself.
 We do not cover details here.
-Interested readers can refer to [][][][] for more information.
+Interested readers are referred to [][][][] for more information.

+### Reading the Partial Commit

+In the above

 ### Racing Writes

-### Reading the Partial Commit

 ### Broken Read-Modify-Write